 Colorado is one of the top places in the country for anglers no matter whether you fish on ice, fly fishing, etc. This state consists of a lot of fishes, trout to be particular.
 The rainbow, brown and cutthroat trouts of Colorado are the most popular around the world.
 The place is home to walleyes, wipers, mountain whitefish, Northern Pike, largemouth, and many more.

 Before you fish out in Colorado, you need to get the fishing permit first.
 The permit is available through the Colorado Parks and Wildlife with a one day pass, five-day pass or an annual.
 If you are going on a fishing trip on your own, make sure that the site is open for public fishing and is not private property.
 The best time for fishing in Colorado would be during late spring to summer.
-The weather is favorable in autumn season too.
+The weather is favorable in the autumn season too.
 Autumn would be the ideal time for fly fishing.

 Below I have mentioned some of the top nine best places to fish in Colorado.
 These fishing spots offer you a perfect fishing destination with jaw-dropping scenic beauty.

 - Best Places to go Fishing in Georgia

 9 Best Places to Fish in Colorado